-Hold the blower under the cage and blow air up through it.
+Hold the blower under the basket and blow air up through it.
 The moving air will agitate the balls, simulating the kinetic behavior of a gas.
-Watching the colored ball will allow you to follow the motion of a single "molecule."
+Watching the colored ball will allow you to follow the motion of a single “molecule.”

 Listen for the clicking of the balls against the walls of the cage.
 At lower “temperatures,” the clicking is quieter and occurs at a slower rate.

 You may also want to try this using baskets of different volumes.
 In this way, you can model the ideal gas law by changing temperature, pressure, and volume.